 Plan a scavenger hunt.
 You can set up brackets and offer a grand prize to the winners.

 Some kind of media player, whether it’s a DVD player, computer or laptop.
 Some projectors even offer inputs for streaming sticks (just make sure your Wi-Fi reaches to where you’re planning to set up outside).

 Arrange some chairs and blankets outside, and have guests nestle down with movie-themed snacks and beverages.
 You could even rent a popcorn machine and have cups or bowls filled and ready to go when guests arrive.

 Homeowners Insurance That’s Designed for Living

 Your home Is built for real life ‒ and the people you welcome into it.
 Steady as a rock-solid foundation, homeowners insurance from ERIE is practical, reliable and secure.
-To learn how we can help protect your home with homeowners insurance, talk to your local ERIE agent in your neighborhood today.
+To learn how we can help protect your home with homeowners insurance, contact us today.

 A better insurance experience starts with ERIE.